ahmetalpat/ReactionPredictor/README.md

 This application predicts the products of chemical reactions using a state-of-the-art T5-based model.

+# Reaction Predictor

+A Streamlit app to predict chemical reactions.

+**This is a test to trigger the deployment workflow.**

 ## How to Use the App

 1.  **Input Molecules**: You have two options: